 Tides | Different types of tides | Causes of tides

-The different types of tides
+Types of tides

-Places on Earth that are closest to the Moon at a given point in time experience a high tide.
+Places on earth that are closest to the moon at a given point in time experience a high tide.
 During a high tide, the ocean level rises and the water moves up on the shore to the maximum extent.

 A high tide